 If you are looking for a trustworthy manager to take care of your rental properties, contact OKC Home Realty Services, the best Oklahoma City Property Management.

 How many years back can landlords go during background checking of tenants?

 Information is deemed redundant if, for negative information or for bankruptcies longer than 10 years, it is more than seven years old.
 For a landlord to have a blanket policy of refusing to rent to someone with a criminal record may be a breach of the Equal Housing Act.

-Does a good credit score automatically mean that the tenant is great?
+Does a good credit score automatically mean that the tenant is at low credit risk?